yxie054/template-lab-02-unit-integration-testing/README.md

 }
 ```

-Now, re-compile the program (remember to use `g++ c-echo.cpp -o c-echo` so it generates the correct executable) and re-run your `assay.sh` test script.
+Now, re-compile the program (remember to use `g++ c-echo.cpp -o c-echo` so it generates the correct executable) and re-run your `array.sh` test script.
 It should now say that all the tests have been passed.

 > Make a commit here with the assay.sh and c-echo.cpp files